How Tall are Most Bodybuilders? (average height revealed)

 What Height is Best for Bodybuilding?

-Can Bodybuilders be Tall?
+Can Bodybuilders Be Tall?

 Bodybuilders can be tall; it depends on how big and symmetric they can become.